A Saint Who Levels Up Through Necromancy

 “I’d like to see the Ring of Black Darkness.”

-The clerk let out a short, dry “Heh—,” then said, “This way, please,” and guided Yujin toward the back of the shop.
+The clerk let out a short, dry “Heh,” then a “This way, please,” and led Yujin toward the back of the shop.

 “The price?”